-Right of re-utilisation
+7.2.2.2 Right of re-utilisation

 Generally, TDM goes beyond the mere consultation of a database.
-Re-utilisation is interpreted as meaning a distribution to the public (of the whole or part) of the contents, and this is fulfilled when the number of persons targeted is indeterminate.
-Since the contents of a database are only used to be 'read' by mining software, there is no actual disclosure to the researchers themselves, let alone a public.
+Re-utilisation is interpreted as meaning a distribution to the public (of the whole or part) of the contents,65 and this is fulfilled when the number of persons targeted is indeterminate.66 Since the contents of a database are only used to be 'read' by mining software, there is no actual disclosure to the researchers themselves, let alone a public.
 It is only in the stage of publication that contents might be disclosed to the public, when they are included in the publication of the results, e.g. quotation or example of data used.
 In such a case, the only question that remains is whether that would constitute the re-utilisation of a substantial part.
 The latter must be assessed both quantitatively and qualitatively.
-Since the first refers to "the volume of data extracted from the database and/or re-utilised, and must be assessed in relation to the volume of the contents of the whole [database]", the incidental inclusion of one or a few
+Since the first refers to "the volume of data extracted from the database and/or re-utilised, and must be assessed in relation to

-$^{60}$ Article 7(2)(b) of the Database Directive; BHB v.
+62 Article 7(2)(b) of the Database Directive; BHB v.
 William Hill, §52.

-&lt;sup>61 CJEU Apis-Hristovich v.
+63 CJEU Apis-Hristovich v.
 Lakorda, §45.

-&lt;sup>62 Triaille et al. (2014), pp.38-39.
+64 Triaille et al. (2014), pp.38-39.

-&lt;sup>63 CJEU BHB v.
+65 CJEU BHB v.
 William Hill, §67; ECJ 18 October 2012, C-173/11 (Football Dataco v.
 Sportradar), §20; CJEU Innoweb v.
 Wegener, §37.

-&lt;sup>64 CJEU Innoweb v.
+66 CJEU Innoweb v.
 Wegener, §51.